-Once this form has been submitted, the HQWBL coordinator/teacher/point-of-contact will confirm receipt.
-For more information or questions, please contact the HQWBL coordinator listed above.
+Once this form has been submitted, the CTE WBL coordinator/teacher/point of contact will confirm receipt.
+For more information or questions, please contact the CTE WBL coordinator/teacher/point of contact listed above.

-HIGH-QUALITY WORK-BASED LEARNING WORKPLACE EVALUATION CHECKLIST
+CTE HIGH-QUALITY WORK-BASED LEARNING WORKPLACE EVALUATION CHECKLIST